Bloodline theory: Development and rejection

-In the period after the success of the Chinese revolution, the newly-founded People's Republic of China had to address the building of socialist governance, norms, and order.
+In the period after the success of the Chinese Communist Revolution, the newly founded People's Republic of China had to address the building of socialist governance, norms, and order.
 These state building tasks involved questions of who the next leaders would be and where they would be found (i.e., among families that had already included revolutionary leaders, or among the youth).

-Under normal circumstances, the Communist Party of China's policy was that individuals should not be judged on family class background alone, but rather by their political performance.
+Under normal circumstances, the Chinese Communist Party (CCP)'s policy was that individuals should not be judged on family class background alone, but rather by their political performance.
 At the Cultural Revolution's outset, questions of legacy or succession reached their peak, with some children of senior cadre criticized the emphasis on political performance as part of Peng Zhen's "revisionist class line."

 The bloodline theory began in secondary schools and spread from there to universities.
-In late July 1966 variations of the bloodline couplet began appearing among Red Guard groups, with several different student groups claiming to have originated it.
+In late July 1966, variations of the bloodline couplet began appearing among Red Guard groups, with several different student groups claiming to have originated it.
 In the view of these early Red Guards (also known as "Old Red Guards"), class origin was the most important criteria for group membership.
-In descending order of status, these were: (1) children of army officials, (2) children of civilian state cadres, (3) children with working class family backgrounds, and (4) children from peasant backgrounds.
+In descending order of status, these were: (1) children of army officials, (2) children of civilian state cadres, (3) children with working-class family backgrounds, and (4) children from peasant backgrounds.
 Anyone not from "red origins" would be excluded, and those with the "purest bloodline" were still viewed in a hierarchy.

 The bloodline couplet caused major controversy.
-Shortly after the its appearance, arguments broke out primarily within the ranks of Red Guard students over how to interpret the principle.
+Shortly after its appearance, arguments broke out primarily within the ranks of Red Guard students over how to interpret the principle.
 The bloodline theory was initially widespread among student activists during the Cultural Revolution, but was then strongly criticized by the Maoists.
 Significant public opposition to the bloodline theory began in late 1966.